ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 What this means for you

-As a ScotGEM student, you are required to undertake one of these placements.
+As a ScotGEM student, you are required to undertake one of these placements during October-December 2023.
 Information and support will be provided to help you make choices about what kind of placement activity you would like to experience.
 We endeavour to meet your placement preferences.

 When you start the course in September, you will be given details about what placements are available, when they occur and how you submit your preferences.
-In the meantime, can you please think about the type of voluntary sector placement you would like to take part in?
-This may continue from previous experience you have had, or you may wish to try something different.
+In the meantime, please think about the type of voluntary sector placement you would like to take part in; this may continue from previous experience you have had, or you may wish to try something different.
+There is also the option of self-selecting a third-sector organisation with whom you already have a link with.

 I've got a question about IT, or computers...